-- "(2A) A local authority must, in general and at the outset of any relationship with an individual family, act supportively towards home educating families. - "(2B) A local authority must ensure that there are arrangements within its area to enable home educated children to take English and Maths GCSE examinations upon payment of the requisite exam board fee only. - "(2C) The Secretary of State must support, through negotiations with the relevant national bodies, the ability of local authorities to put arrangements under subsection (2B) in place at a reasonable cost."
+- "(2A) A local authority must ensure that there are arrangements within its area to enable home educated children to take English and Maths GCSE examinations upon payment of the requisite exam board fee only. - "(2B) The Secretary of State must support, through negotiations with the relevant national bodies, the ability of local authorities to put arrangements under subsection (2A) in place at a reasonable cost."